v-sbradley/bacx-pr/topics/rn-topics.md

 If you are using the Flow/PA authoring tool, these are additional guidelines for you:
 - If you are the CP Owner, don’t update any metadata tags except title and description.
-PMs are the only one who can change other fields because only they can do so in the tool.
-Also the next two bullets might be moot (not sure; please check) because the tool takes care of them automatically.
-- If a feature’s release type is changed from GA to public preview, ensure that ”Public Preview” appears at the end of the H1 for that feature’s topic.
-- If a feature’s release type is changed from public preview to GA, ensure that ”Public Preview” doesn’t appear at the end of the H1 for that feature’s topic.

 ## Summary of what's new (planned-features.md) topics